kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ## Proposal

-The 1.36 revision, as detailed in the [KEP-5832] and the original design [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
+This KEP introduces both the `Workload` and `PodGroup` APIs in `scheduling.k8s.io/v1alpha2`.
+The 1.36 revision, as detailed in the original design [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
 By decoupling policy (Workload) from runtime grouping (PodGroup), we improve clarity, scalability and lifecycle management.
 This approach also provides a more readable and intuitive structure for complex workloads like JobSet and LeaderWorkerSet.

+The `Workload` API defines the scheduling policy and references one or more `podGroupTemplates`.
+Each `PodGroup` is a standalone runtime object created from those templates, representing a self-contained scheduling unit that encapsulates the runtime state.

 To maintain long-term API quality and ensure a clean path to GA, the Workload API remains in Alpha for the 1.36 cycle.
 We have decided to completely abandon the original v1alpha1 version of the API in favor of v1alpha2, where